San Miguel Corporation

-Its flagship product, San Miguel Beer, is one of the largest selling beers in the world.
-San Miguel's manufacturing operations have extended beyond its home market to Hong Kong, China, Indonesia, Vietnam, Thailand, Malaysia and Australia, and its products are exported to 60 markets around the world.
+Its flagship product, San Miguel Beer, is one of the best selling beers in the world.
+San Miguel's manufacturing operations have extended beyond its home market to areas such as Hong Kong, China, Indonesia, Vietnam, Thailand, Malaysia, and Australia.
+In total, its products are exported to 60 markets around the world.

 History

-In 1889, a well-known Manila businessman, Enrique María Barretto de Ycaza y Esteban, applied for a royal grant from Spain to establish a brewery in the Philippines.
+In 1889, a Manila businessman, Enrique María Barretto de Ycaza y Esteban, applied for a royal grant from Spain to establish a brewery in the Philippines.
 He was awarded the grant for a period of twenty years.
-On September 29, 1890 (Michaelmas, or the feast day of Saint Michael the Archangel), La Fábrica de Cerveza San Miguel was declared open for business.
+On September 29, 1890 (Michaelmas, or the feast day of Saint Michael the Archangel), La Fábrica de Cerveza San Miguel was opened.
 Located at 6 Calzada de Malacañan (later renamed Calle conde de Avilés and presently Jose Laurel Street), the brewery took its name from the arrabal (suburb or district) where it was located, San Miguel, Manila.
 The facility had two sections: one devoted to the production of ice with a daily capacity of 5 tons, and the other to beer production.
-The brewery was the first in Southeast Asia using the most modern equipment and facilities of the day.
+The brewery was the first in Southeast Asia to use modern equipment and facilities.
 With 70 employees, the plant produced 3,600 hectolitres (about 47,000 cases) of lager beer during the first year and subsequently produced other types of beer, notably Cerveza Negra, Eagle Extra Stout and Doble Bock.

 Early success led to the expansion of the business and Barretto decided to incorporate his brewery.
 On June 6, 1893, the company was incorporated and registered with a capital of P180,000.
-Those forming the corporation were Barretto, Pedro Pablo Róxas y Castro, Gonzalo Tuasón y Patiño, Vicente D. Fernández y Castro, Albino Goyenechea, Benito Legarda y Tuáson and the heirs of Don Mariano Buenaventura y Chuidan.
+Those forming the corporation were Barretto, Pedro Pablo Róxas y Castro (an ancestor of the Zobel de Ayala family), Gonzalo Tuasón y Patiño, Vicente D. Fernández y Castro, Albino Goyenechea, Benito Legarda y Tuáson and the heirs of Don Mariano Buenaventura y Chuidan.

-Pedro Pablo Róxas was soon appointed manager, playing a prominent role in the development of the firm.
-He was the active member of the firm until 1896, when he left for Europe.
-Prior to his departure, he acquired Barretto's shares in the company worth P42,000.
+Pedro Pablo Róxas was appointed manager, playing a prominent role in the development of the firm.
+He was the most active member of the firm until 1896, when he left for Europe.
+Prior to his departure, he acquired some of Barretto's shares in the company worth ₱42,000.
 After Barretto retired in May 1896, Róxas acquired the rest of Barretto's stake in the business.
-In 1895, San Miguel Beer won the first of its many awards as a product of the highest quality at the Exposición Regional de Filipinas.
-By 1896, San Miguel Beer was outselling by more than five-to-one all imported beers in the country.
+In 1895, San Miguel Beer won its first award as a product of the highest quality at the Exposición Regional de Filipinas.
+By 1896, San Miguel Beer was outselling all imported beers in the country at a rate greater than five-to-one.

 The 1900s ushered in a period of prosperity after the Philippine Revolution and the beginning of the American Occupation.
-Demand for beer increased, and for San Miguel, still under Róxas' leadership, modernization of their operations included installation of electric conveyors and automatic machines, with the brewery's equipment modernised by 1910.
+Demand for beer increased, so San Miguel, still under Róxas' leadership, commenced modernization of their operations including installation of electric conveyors and automatic machines.
+The brewery's equipment was fully modernised by 1910.
+During this era, the Order of Augustinian Recollects came into possession of a large amount shares in San Miguel Corporation.